Military career of Elvis Presley: Mother's death

-Germany
+West Germany

 1958

-After training at Fort Hood Presley was assigned to the 1st Medium Tank Battalion, 32d Armor, 3d Armored Division, at Ray Barracks, Germany, where he served as an armor intelligence specialist.
-He left Fort Hood on September 19, headed for Brooklyn Army Terminal in New York where he would ship out to Germany on September 22.
+After training at Fort Hood, Presley was reassigned to the 1st Medium Tank Battalion, 32d Armor, 3d Armored Division, at Ray Barracks, West Germany, where he served as an armor intelligence specialist.
+He left Fort Hood on September 19, headed for Brooklyn Army Terminal in New York where he would ship out to West Germany on September 22.
 After a short press conference arranged by Parker, which also involved Presley walking up and down the plank of the USS General George M. Randall eight times for cameras, the ship set sail and Presley would spend the rest of his service overseas.

 During the crossing Presley became a friend of a fellow soldier named Charlie Hodge.
 Hodge, who had enjoyed some success as an entertainer himself before being drafted, encouraged Presley to help him put together a show for the troops.
 Presley accepted his request, but only agreed to play piano in the background; Parker had drilled into him that there would be no public performances of any kind during his service.
 Hodge would become a close friend to Presley during their time in the army, and he was invited to work for him when they were both discharged.

-On October 1 the USS General George M. Randall arrived in Germany and Presley was once again offered the chance to join Special Services.
-Again he politely refused, and was instead given the task of driving the commanding officer of Company D, Captain Russell.
-Russell, however, did not take to the attention surrounding Presley, and he was transferred to driving duties for Reconnaissance Platoon Sergeant Ira Jones of Company C.
+On October 1 the USS General George M. Randall arrived in West Germany.
+Presley was once again offered the chance to join Special Services, but politely refused.
+He was instead given the task of being the chauffeur for the commanding officer of Company D, a Captain Russell.
+Russell, however, did not take kindly to the attention surrounding Presley, and he was transferred to driving duties for Reconnaissance Platoon Sergeant Ira Jones of Company C.